 was a Pulitzer Prize Finalist and three other of his books have received Distinguished Book Awards.

-Professor Stark is the author 140 articles in scholarly journals and 28 books including The Triumph of Christianity: How the Jesus Movement Became the World's Largest Religion; The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success; The Rise of Christianity: How the Obscure, Marginal, Jesus Movement Became the Dominant Religious Force in a Few Centuries; Discovering God: The Origins of the Great Religions and the Evolution of Belief; One True God: Historical Consequences of Monotheism; The Churching of America, 1776-1990: Winners and Losers in Our Religious Economy;
+Professor Stark is the author 140 articles in scholarly journals and 28 books including For the Glory of God: How Monotheism Led to Reformations, Science, Witch-Hunts, and the End of Slavery; The Triumph of Christianity: How the Jesus Movement Became the World's Largest Religion; The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success; The Rise of Christianity: How the Obscure, Marginal, Jesus Movement Became the Dominant Religious Force in a Few Centuries; Discovering God: The Origins of the Great Religions and the Evolution of Belief; One True God: Historical Consequences of Monotheism; The Churching of America, 1776-1990: Winners and Losers in Our Religious Economy;

 and Exploring the Religious Life

 Professor Stark has served as president of the Association for the Sociology of Religion, and he began his career as a reporter for the Oakland Tribune